frothkoetter/cdw/README.md

 Enitiy-Relation Diagram of tables we use in todays workshop:
 - fact table: flights (86mio rows)
 - dimension tables: airlines (1.5k rows), airports (3.3k rows) and planes (5k rows)
+- federation table: customer_complains (50k rows)

 ![](images/image001.png)

 -----
-## Lab 1 - Create Database
+## Lab 1 - Create Schema

 Navigate to Data Warehouse, then Trino Virtual Warehouse and open the HUE SQL Authoring tool.

-Create new database for your user to be used, or use one that is already created for you.
+Create new schema for your user to be used, or use one that is already created for you.

 ```sql
 -- 1. Create the schema in the Iceberg catalog